 Prepare a picnic before being picked up for the short drive to start today's walk.
 A beautiful and quiet walk, you begin walking through more laurisilva and introduced eucalyptus, this time uphill and starting at 804m.
 On a well-defined forest track you climb mostly gently up to 1500m over 3 hours probably rising above the cloud base and the laurisilva into brilliant sunshine and giant Canarias pines.
 Fabulous glimpses at Mount Teide through the pines accompany you on your way down to the pretty hamlet of La Caldera at 1160m where there is a simple bar / restaurant.
 From here catch the bus to Puerto de la Cruz.

 Accommodation: Two nights at 4 Dreams Hotel is a 3 star hotel is located in the pedestrian centre of Puerto de la Cruz, an attractive coastal town.
 All rooms have ensuite bathrooms, TV and many have balconies.
-This hotel has been run by the same family for over 75 years.

 This is a bus-free day if you do the optional walk to Bollullo Beach, which starts and returns to your hotel taking you up and out of the town with lovely coastal views.
 Banana plantations take over from residential areas with fabulous views up to you right to the Orotava valley.
 It takes approximately 1.5 hours to get to Bollullo beach.
 In good weather it could be nice to go for a swim.
 There is a bar restaurant above the beach where you could have lunch before returning on the same route.